 Getting the COVID-19 Vaccine

-COVID-19 Immunization clinics are underway in communities across Prince Edward Island.
-Click on the following link to learn more about PEI's COVID-19 Vaccine Rollout.
+COVID-19 Immunization clinics are located in communities across Prince Edward Island.

 Book your appointment at a pharmacy